scepman/scepman-docs/docs/scepman-configuration/optional/geo-redundancy.md

 * The custom domains of both instances of SCEPman have to be **the same**.
 * The custom domains have to be equal to the custom domain mapped to the Traffic Manager endpoint from above.

+## Storage Account Geo-Redundancy

+The Storage Account used for SCEPman should also be configured for redundancy.
+The default SCEPman setup uses Locally Redundant Storage (LRS), which uses only a single region.
+For example, configure Geo-redundant storage (GRS).